t-gebauer/vscode-code-strider/README.md

 <!-- TODO: add animations -->

-If any movement operaton did not select your wished for node, you can return to previously selected nodes by using `back-to-previous-selection` [b].
+If any movement operation did not select your wished for node, you can return to previously selected nodes by using `back-to-previous-selection` [b].
 (Note: this undo-stack is cleared on file-change or any file modifications)

 #### Direct tree navigation